PDFs by language

 GINA defines genetic information as:

-Employers are not allowed to require genetic testing and can’t collect genetic information except for very limited exceptions.
+Employers are not allowed to require genetic testing and can’t collect genetic information, with very limited exceptions.
 For instance, it may be allowed when information is needed to meet the requirements of family and medical leave laws or to watch for harmful effects from hazardous workplace exposures.

 Employers must keep genetic information confidential.
-They can’t release or share genetic information except when:
+They can’t release or share genetic information except when they are:

-Matloff ET, Bonadies DC.
-Chapter 35: Genetic counseling.
+Bonadies DC, Farmer MB, and Matloff ET.
+Chapter 38: Genetic counseling.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
-DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
-10th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.
+DeVita, Hellman, and Rosenberg’s Cancer: Principles & Practice of Oncology.
+11th ed.
+Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.

 National Cancer Institute.
-Genetic Testing for Hereditary Cancer Syndromes.
-April 11, 2013.
-Accessed at www.cancer.gov/about-cancer/causes-prevention/genetics/genetic-testing-fact-sheet on March 11, 2016.
+Genetic Testing for Inherited Cancer Susceptibility Syndromes.
+2019.
+Accessed at www.cancer.gov/about-cancer/causes-prevention/genetics/genetic-testing-fact-sheet on January 26, 2022.